-SuicideIf a person commits suicide within 2 years from the effective date, New York Life's liability will be limited to the premiums paid, plus interest.
+SuicideIf a person commits suicide within 2 years (12-months for Missouri residents) from the effective date, New York Life's liability will be limited to the premiums paid, plus interest.

 All coverage is subject to approval by the insurance company.
 Provided you are accepted based on your answers to the medical questions asked in your application, your insurance will be effective on the first pay day the premium is deducted from your paycheck following the date approved.
 You must be actively at work on that day, otherwise insurance is effective the day you return to work.

 Applicable benefits for your Spouse and Children will also become effective on that pay day, provided they are accepted and are not hospitalized on the date insurance is to take effect.
 If your Spouse or Child(ren) is hospitalized, insurance will take effect on the day after (s)he is discharged.

 For Member Coverage: Locate the rate that corresponds to your current age.
 Multiply that rate by the number of $10,000 increments for which you are applying (i.e. $100,000 = 10, $150,000 = 15).

 For Spouse Coverage: Locate the rate that corresponds to your Spouse's age.
 Multiply that rate by the number of $10,000 increments for which your Spouse is applying.

 For Children Coverage: Add the flat rate shown in the Children's column.
 One rate covers all of your eligible Children.

 For Total Deduction: Add all of the applicable amounts to determine your total per pay period deduction.